 Furthermore, note that this section should only be for technical skills, so don’t include soft skills here.
-If you have certifications related to the technical skills you’ve listed, don’t hesitate to showcase them in a certification section to serve as proof of those skills.
+If you have web developer certifications related to the technical skills you’ve listed, don’t hesitate to showcase them in a certification section to serve as proof of those skills.

 Here’s the example: